MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

 You can use your [!INCLUDE[prod_short](includes/prod_short.md)] data as part of a workflow in Microsoft Power Automate.

-For [!INCLUDE [prod_short](includes/prod_short.md)] online, starting in May 2022, an admin can [switch on a feature](admin-feature-management.md) to make it possible to run a Power Automate flow from most pages.
+Starting in May 2022, an admin of [!INCLUDE [prod_short](includes/prod_short.md)] online can [switch on a feature](admin-feature-management.md) to make it possible to run a Power Automate flow from most pages.
 For more information, see [Set Up Automated Workflows](/dynamics365/business-central/dev-itpro/powerplatform/automate-workflows) in the administration content.

 Once the admin has connected [!INCLUDE [prod_short](includes/prod_short.md)] with Power Automate, you'll see any flows that your organization has added when you choose the **Automate** action in the relevant pages.
 You run the flows without leaving [!INCLUDE [prod_short](includes/prod_short.md)].